 Scrambling over easy rock terrain uses the same movement skills as rock climbing.
 Many rock climbers actually learn how to climb by scrambling up mountains.
 They learn about keeping in balance and using precise footwork by moving over slabs, by finding handholds and footholds on steeper cliff sections, and by hopping across loose boulders.
 Later they take those movement skills and use them to become actual rock climbers.
+Here’s a few tips on how to rock scramble.

 How to increase your rock scrambling confidence